HennaAbbas/CIRCLECI_USAGE_REPORT_SHARED_PLAN/README.md

 # CircleCI Usage Report Generator for Specific Timeframe

 This tool generates usage reports for all organizations on a shared CircleCI plan for a specific timeframe.
+Please note that the APi endpoint used to retrieve organizations on a shared plan is not supported and is not guarenteed.
+It may be deprecated without notice.

 ## Features